richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromCostManagementAPI.md

 * Click "**Test connection**" to confirm successful connection and then click **Create**

+_Note: Consider including the Subscription Name in your Linked Service and Dataset names_

 ### Step 4: Create Dataset
 In this step, we will create the Dataset we will use to get our Bearer Token.